ferrocene/ferrocene/src/macros.rst

   ``?`` - Zero or one repetition.

 :dp:`fls_UnfvR9NB1Nze`
-A :t:`repetition` has the following additional restrictions:
+A :t:`macro repetition` has the following additional restrictions:

 * :dp:`fls_Sm4qVsHKYLY2`
-  If the :t:`repetition` has a :t:`separator`, the :t:`separator` shall be allowed by the :s:`MacroRepetitionMatchContent`'s :t:`[fragment specifier restriction]s`.
+  If the :t:`macro repetition` has a :t:`separator`, the :t:`separator` shall be allowed by the :s:`MacroRepetitionMatchContent`'s :t:`[fragment specifier restriction]s`.

 * :dp:`fls_Rdvs8Dz6OUU7`